On this page:

 The wizard produces a fully configured agent, including a node identity.
 Accordingly, it is intended to be run for each application instance you want to monitor, until you have the hang customizing the configuration manually.

-- You have access the machine where the application runs with a user account with privileges to install the agent and—for more installation types—restart the application.
+- You can access the application host with a user account that has sufficient privileges to install the agent and—for certain installation types—restart the application.

-- The machine where the application runs can connect to the Controller.
+- The application host has network connectivity to the Controller.
 Proxies or firewalls on the network between the agent and Controller may require additional configuration.

 Use the Getting Started Wizard

 After verifying the requirements, follow the workflow as guided by the wizard:

 - Open the wizard from the home page in the controller UI by clicking Getting Started.

 - Enter the configuration values for the application instance as described in the wizard.
 You name the node and indicate the tier and business application to which it will belong.
 If you're not sure of the best values to use, you can use temporary names and change them later.

 - When finished, download the agent.
 How you download the agent varies by agent type.
 In most cases, the agent comes as a ZIP file that you extract and install in the startup routine of your server.
 For other types of agents, you may need to modfiy the instrumented source code, for example, by including the agent library.
 The wizard walks you through it for each agent type.